On view: January 12 – April 14, 2019

-This exhibition examines the captivating advertisements, offering insight into America, and the histories of advertising, photography, and technology.
-Thirty-six reproduced images from the George Eastman House depict an idealized past for a new generation, and a welcome reintroduction for those who lived through the decades that helped shape photography.
+Glossing over the cultural shift from postwar suburban life to the tumult of a decade that saw the civil rights movement, Vietnam War, and rock ‘n’ roll, this exhibition offers insight into the histories of advertising, photography, and technology with the captivating advertising campaign.
+Thirty-six reproduced images from the George Eastman Museum depict an idealized past for a new generation, and a welcome reintroduction for those who lived through the decades that helped shape photography.

 Organized by the George Eastman Museum.